drteeth/attend-elixir-talk/slides.md

 # The story so far:

+# Aggregates
-* Each Aggregate will handle Commands sent to it by the Router
+* Handle Commands sent to it by the Router
-* Any Events returned will be persisted to disk
-* Events in an Aggregate's stream will be applied to it
+* Persist Events for us
-* Each Aggregate will maintain enough internal state to validate Commands
+* Apply events against it's internal state
+* Validate Commands

-* Aggregates are running concurently with each other
+* Running concurently with each other
-* Aggregates run serially internally
+* Run serially as they are GenServers

+???

 * Express and capture a series of intents
 * Transform those into immutable facts

-???

 ---
 class: middle, center, inverse